Currently active recovery phases/stages:

 Overarching Goal: To ensure the safety of our students, faculty, and staff while increasing research activity in a phased approach as public health guidance and safety conditions permit.
 The purpose of this document is to lay out a framework for staged re-engagement of on-campus research activities.
-Further planning for later UO re-opening stages is still to come.
-Recovery will be a long-term transition with a restart process that is scaled gradually and aligned with public health conditions.
 Our framework is informed by the following principles and observations:

 - We must support and protect the safety, physical, and emotional health of the research workforce.

 - Practical and safety considerations will dictate which activities are allowed in any given UO stage, space, or site.

 - Plans must be designed to protect research personnel from transmission of COVID-19 from research personnel, other UO employees and human subjects involved in research programs.